 It can cost virtually the same amount of money to build a well-designed deck that enhances your home, linking it beautifully with the rest of the garden to one that’s boring and badly designed.
 So plan carefully before you build.

-Once you’ve planned the size and shape of deck you want, you will need to consider the cost of the building materials.
+Once you’ve planned the size and shape of the deck you want, you will need to consider the cost of the building materials.
 There are many options available to you, from sustainable hardwoods to treated softwoods, reclaimed timbers and composite recycled materials.
 Research what’s available in your local area that works with your tastes, budget and design.

 Attend one of our FREE Fast Track Garden Design online classes for more designer tips…